prathamesh-dukare/Chrome-Extension-HTL/README.md

 ## What we learned
 We learned about how exactly brower extentions work and how to make them work on most of the browsers.
 Also, We learned a lot about how to work in a team environment and how to break down a project into smaller pieces.
-We learned how to use the documentation for building and understanding the concepts.
+We learned how to use the documentation for understanding the concepts.
 ## What's next for Mission Vision
-We are planning to add support to firefox browser.
+We are planning to add support to firefox browser & Improve the UI of our extension.
 Wanted to add fun activities in the extension which will keep your eyes healthy.

 # Application Links